Health Promotion: the process of enabling people to increase control over and improve their health.

-Health promotion is the process of enabling people to increase control over and improve their health.
-We are here to support the health and well-being of the Carnegie Mellon community.
-We do this through individual clinical services, health education programs, and campus initiatives.
+We're here to support the health and well-being of the Carnegie Mellon community, through individual clinical services, health education programs, and campus initiatives.

 Health Education Programs

 Sexual Health & Healthy RelationshipsPresented by the Peer Health Advocates

 - Sex: The Ins & Outs

 - Sexpectations & Their Aftermath